Handheld Sweet Potato Casserole without Nuts

 Sweet potato casserole is a Thanksgiving classic.
 Who can resist the combination of sweet potatoes topped with fluffy marshmallows?
 This twist gives you all that flavor in a little handheld package – perfect for big Thanksgiving or Friendsgiving celebrations.

-That mixture gets spread into mini boats and into the oven it goes.
-Let it get hot and crispy and then pull it out and top with marshmallows.
+After combining the sweet potatoes with brown sugar, maple syrup, butter, and cinnamon, you spread them into mini boats and pop these delectable treats into the oven.
+Let them get hot and crispy, pull the boats out, and top with marshmallows.
 Back into the oven for a couple minutes and you’re good to go!
+So yummy!

-I made this handheld sweet potato casserole without nuts so that my kids could eat them but also because I know many sweet potato casserole recipes contain pecans or walnuts.
-They’d be a great addition to these if you’re not celebrating with folks that have nut allergies, but if you are, these are a fantastic alternative.
+I made this handheld sweet potato casserole without nuts so that my kids could eat them and because I know many sweet potato casserole recipes contain nuts.
+I wanted to give you an alternative.
+However, if you aren’t celebrating with folks who have nut allergies, pecans or walnuts would be a fantastic topping in place of the marshmallows.

-Plus, my kids thought these were the coolest things ever.
+My kids thought these were the coolest things ever.
 What kid wouldn’t love something that they can eat with their hands — and something that is COVERED IN MARSHMALLOWS.
-My kids were thrilled when these showed up on their plate for dinner.
+E and N were thrilled when these showed up on their plate for dinner.

 - 2 1/2 cups mashed cooked sweet potatoes (about 3 large potatoes)